-Heronshaw, Ropes Hill Dyke, Horning Somerleyton Marina, Somerleyton St Olaves Marina, St Olaves highest level of the highly toxic insecticide Neonicotinoid in the country.
-This is used in agriculture and badly affects bees and other pollinating insects.
-Surely we need to avoid polluting the cut and adjacent River Waveney as much as possible with other chemicals such as those from the washing up water etc. Which would be discharged by up to 12 boats on a permanent basis.
-Consideration should be given to the noise and light pollution which would be caused by attendant generators, vehicles etc. St. Olaves Marina has developed and extended very considerably over recent years, and has just applied for planning permission for moorings on the Waveney at St. Olaves.
-Cannot residential moorings be incorporated into one of its existing sites where facilities are already in place, rather than encroaching onto one of our wild green areas.
-In my opinion it should be for limited stay only whether it be up to 3 or 6 month but not permanent.
-The problem is what is the situation regarding waste both human and general and electricity there appears to be no facilities for this.
-Will it not encourage other people to moor, seeing that up to 12 boats might already be there.
-What will be the charge and who will receive the charge and what use will the charge be for.
-What will be the impact upon the wildlife and the river itself.
-What will be the situation regarding vehicle access; how will this be controlled.
-What will be the impact of the vehicular traffic upon the river and the wildlife.
-Will the vehicles encourage other people to park their cars there for other uses/activities.
-How will it all be policed and what will happen if there is trouble and the emergency services have to get access.
-The previous occupants of this site utilised about half of this area.
-We think this should suffice if any change is envisaged.
-Too many units in a small area.
-This is a riverside development
+Heronshaw, Ropes Hill Dyke, Horning Somerleyton Marina, Somerleyton St Olav highest level of the highly country.
+This is used in ag pollinating insects.
+Surely we need to avoid p Waveney as much as post from the washing up wat to 12 boats on a permane.
+Consideration should be a would be caused by atter St. Olaves Marina has devo over recent years, and ha moorings on the Wavene moorings be incorporated facilities are already in platour wild green areas.
+In my opinion it should be 3 or 6 month but not performer and electricit.
+Will it not encourage othe boats might already be the what will be the charge a use will the charge be for What will be the impact of what will be the situation controlled.
+What will be the situation controlled.
+What will be the river and the wildlife.
+Will the vehicles encoura other uses/activities.
+How will it all be policed a and the emergency service.
+The previous occupants of We think this should suffice.